vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 Gmail Plugin
 ============

-The *Gmail Plugin* integrates an Odoo database with a Gmail inbox, so users can keep track of all their work between Gmail and Odoo, without losing any information.
+The *Gmail Plugin* integrates an Leansoft database with a Gmail inbox, so users can keep track of all their work between Gmail and Odoo, without losing any information.

 Odoo Online users
 =================

-For databases hosted on Odoo Online (or Odoo.sh), follow the steps below to configure the Gmail Plugin.
+For databases hosted on Leansoft Online (or Odoo.sh), follow the steps below to configure the Gmail Plugin.

 Install the Gmail Plugin